boyu-zhang-25/DropConnect_DPP/mnist_dpp/README.md

 numpy==1.17.2
 jupyter==1.0.0
 scikit-learn==0.20.2
+pillow==6.1
 ```
 It is suggested to create a python virtual env with the above dependencies.
 It should be very easy.

+For MNIST, please make sure you use the data from http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz

+We have observed issues in https://github.com/pytorch/vision/issues/1712, where the new Pillow package having a conflict with torchvision.

 ## To perform DPP Edge and DPP Node on two-layer MNIST MLP